-The game is controlled by the same pop-up command menu consisting of six verbs that was introduced in Delphine's debut Future Wars: Adventures in Time.
+The game is controlled by the same pop-up command menu consisting of six verbs that were introduced in Delphine's debut Future Wars: Adventures in Time.
 However, it's been slightly improved and does now allow interaction with the inventory, like examining and combining items.
-The player can use many typical special agent's gadgets, beginning with a passport forgery kit and ending with explosive cigarettes.
+The player can use many typical special agent gadgets, beginning with a passport forgery kit and ending with explosive cigarettes.
 Apart from solving puzzles, the player has to make it through some arcade sequences: escape the labyrinth, dive with limited breath, and dodge the evil guy's minions.

 - "Operation Stealth: Secret Defense" -- French title

-- "Operation Stealth" -- European Title
+- "Operation Stealth" -- European title